SpicyMarinara/SillyTavern-Spotify-Music-Extension/README.md

 ### Common Issues

+**"Extension initialization failed" or "INIT FAILED"**
+- Ensure `enableServerPlugins: true` is set in your SillyTavern `config.yaml`
+- Restart SillyTavern after making config changes
-**"Cannot play - not logged into Spotify"**
+- Check that the server plugin files are in the correct `plugins/moodmusic/` directory **"Cannot play - not logged into Spotify"**
 - Click "Login to Spotify" and complete OAuth flow
 - Check that popup windows aren't blocked